CS-intro-with-Python/cs-project-2025-BraindeadDogge/README.md

 ## Success Criteria

-- Criteria 1: `/ping` responds with `{"status":"ok","data":"pong"}` under normal load, `/shorten` issues unique IDs that consistently redirect to the original URL, and the Dockerized build passes the CI smoke tests.
+- Criteria 1: The Compose stack builds successfully, `/ping` stays healthy, `/shorten` persists/reuses mappings in PostgreSQL, CI’s route check remains green, and Railway continues to publish the Docker image as the CD target.